 To share files using command line and manipulating is faster and more professional then GUI.
-Networking task has many command line utility which works like a charm.
-With the following command line guide, you can do more than share files using command line.
+Networking task has much command-line utility which works like a charm.
+With the following command line guide, you can do more than share files using the command line.

-Preferably, you need to know the basic of command line interfaces.
-In Windows you can do it with command prompt or Powershell.
-Both of them works perfect to this article.
-I prefer to use Powershell rather than command prompt.
-Some commands are really need to execute in Powershell.
+Preferably, you need to know the basic of command-line interfaces.
+In Windows, you can do it with command prompt or Powershell.
+Both of them works perfectly for this article.
+I prefer to use Powershell rather than a command prompt.
+Some commands are really needed to execute in Powershell.

 It’s not just sharing files.
-You should enable network discovery, enable firewall, viewing shared files, and connecting to share folder or create a map network drive.
+You should enable network discovery, enable the firewall, viewing shared files, and connecting to the share a folder or create a map network drive.
 So let’s do it step by step with Windows PowerShell.

 1. Change Computer Name with Command

-When your Windows installation has finished, at the final step ask you set a name.
-In the network if the computer name is not related to computer, it should be change to find it easy.
-The Rename-Computer powershell command work exact for changing a computer name.
+When your Windows installation has finished, at the final step ask you to set a name.
+In the network, if the computer name is not related to computer, it should be changed to find it easy.
+The Rename-Computer PowerShell command works exactly for changing a computer name.

 Firs type “hostname” command to know the current computer name.
 Then type “Rename-Computer -NewName Win10 -Restart” and press enter.

 In command, Win10 is the new name of my computer.
-The –restart switch will restart the system after renamed.
+The –restart switch will restart the system after rename.

 2. Assign IP Address with Command

-A computer in a network need to have an IP address like a mobile with a number.
-Assigning IP address to a computer, preform with Netsh command.
+A computer in a network needs to have an IP address like a mobile with a number.
+Assigning an IP address to a computer, preform with Netsh command.
 I refer you to “Configure Windows IPv4 Networking with Netsh” article.
 Assigning IP address is covered clearly.

 3. Creating Folder with Command

-Creating folder is not just performed with right click and select New then Folder.
-Command line has few command to create a folder or directory.
+Creating a folder is not just performed with right-click and select New then Folder.
+Command-line has few commands to create a folder or directory.
 So let’s do it with mkdir or md command.

 While Powershell is opened, type “dir” to list all directories of the current path.
 Then type